-123. Connecting to the City's Sewer System
+123. Connecting to the City's Sever System

 Connecting to the City's sewer system requires certification from DEP as part of the building permit process.
 This approval is not a discretionary action subject to environmental review.
-In this process, before a building permit may be issued, house or site connection proposals must be certified for sewer availability by either a professional engineer or DEP.
+In this process, before a building permit may be issued, house or site connection proposals must be certified for sewer availability by DEP.
 Once construction is complete, a sewer connection permit also must be obtained from DEP.
-See N.Y.C.
+See Title 15 RCNY Chapter 31 (which can be accessed through http://24.97.137.100/nyc/rcny/entered.htm), N.Y.C.
 Admin.
 Code § 24-507-09 and N.Y.C.
 Construction Code 28-701 for further guidance.